-However, aside from the marketing spiel, the FRAM Ultra Synthetic filter is aimed at long life, protecting the oil and the engine for up to 20,000 miles, thanks to the dual layered, metal reinforced screen.
+However, aside from the marketing spiel, the FRAM Ultra Synthetic filter is aimed at a long life.
+It protects the oil and the engine for up to 20,000 miles because of the dual-layered, metal-reinforced screen.
 A 99% screening rate means that it really is just the tiniest of particles that make it through, for all else, the filter works well.

-Let’s get this out there … I’m a big fan of K&N air filters, I do believe that they work how they’re meant to, and that they offer an upgrade over standard filters, but paying nearly 6x more for an oil filter over a recognised branded filter is just … not something I would do.
+Let’s get this out there.
+I’m a big fan of K&N air filters.
+I do believe that they work how they’re meant to and that they offer an upgrade over standard filters.
+However, paying nearly 6x more for an oil filter over a recognized branded filter is just not something I would do.

 With that said, I do see some benefit, under certain circumstances.
-Like if you were racing for example, and that’s purely because of two features – a 1” nut welded to the bottom of the case for easy removal, and a pre-drilled hole for safety wire, which is sometimes a prerequisite for a race car.
+One example would be if you were racing.
+And that’s purely because of two features.
+The first is a 1″ nut welded to the bottom of the case for easy removal.
+The second is a pre-drilled hole for safety wire, which is sometimes a prerequisite for a race car.

 One of my old race cars was sponsored by Royal Purple, and their oil is good quality, so the theory extends to their filters.

-This long life oil filter uses a thicker shell to protect it from bumps & knocks, and the metal end caps provide a good, solid seal for the screening media, which is 100% synthetic – Royal Purple say that it offers superior filtration over some of the other brands.
+This long-life oil filter uses a thicker shell to protect it from bumps & knocks.
+The metal end caps provide a good, solid seal for the screening media, which is 100% synthetic.
+Royal Purple says that it offers superior filtration over some of the other brands.

-A silicone anti-drain back valve is fitted internally, and the whole filter has a higher ‘burst strength’, although if I’m honest, I’m not sure how relevant that is.
+It has a silicone anti-drain back valve is fitted internally and the whole filter has a higher ‘burst strength’.

-ACDelco are OE suppliers to General Motors, another big brand that offer high quality components, at sensible prices.
-The engine oil filter has a 98% multi pass filtering efficiency at 25 – 30 microns.
-It uses a cellulose media, which is held in place by thermosetting adhesive, so it should never move, which could cause the screening to fail.
+ACDelco is OE suppliers to General Motors, another big brand that offers high-quality components, at sensible prices.
+The engine oil filter has a 98% multi-pass filtering efficiency at 25 – 30 microns.
+It uses a cellulose media, which is held in place by thermosetting adhesive.
+So, it should never move, which could cause the screening to fail.

-This filter gives a constant and consistent flow rate, with a highly durable design, which ACDelco say has a burst strength 5x greater than any other filter … whether the oil seal which mates between the filter and the engine would cope with that remains to be seen.
+This filter gives a constant and consistent flow rate, with a highly durable design.
+ACDelco says it has a burst strength 5x greater than any other filter.
+Whether the oil seal which mates between the filter and the engine would cope with that remains to be seen.

 Same as the Motorcraft, I’d choose this, purely because of the OEM connection.

-This is a cartridge style filter, and thanks to the pleated design, it has a high screening capacity with a large surface area, giving the optimum protection for your engine, or at least that’s what Mann-Filter say.
+This is a cartridge style filter and because of the pleated design, it has a high screening capacity with a large surface area.
+It gives the optimum protection for your engine.

 It has a 99% screening capacity, and provided it’s fitted correctly (because it can be more awkward than a screw-on), should offer high levels of protection for you.

-I thought I’d round out the review with a little advice – an oil filter is really only as good as the person that fitted it – over-tighten it, or don’t tighten it enough and you could find yourself with an oil leak.
-Some filters will come with a rating to be torqued to, and the reality is that you shouldn’t need anything so specific.
+I thought I’d round out the review with a little advice.
+An oil filter is really only as good as the person that fitted it.
+Over-tighten it, or don’t tighten it enough, and you could find yourself with an oil leak.
+Some filters will come with a rating to be torqued to.
+The reality is that you shouldn’t need anything so specific.

-Providing you have coated the oil seal with a light coating of oil, the filter will screw on easily without too much effort, and the oil will allow the seal to find its seating without being pinched or damaged.
+If you have coated the oil seal with a light coating of oil, the filter will screw on easily without too much effort.
+The oil will also allow the seal to find its seating without being pinched or damaged.